 2) Hegel (Friedrich), German philosopher (Stuttgart 1770-

-3) Marx (Karl), Philosopher, economist and German Socialism's theorist (Trier 1818-
+3) Marx (Karl), philosopher, economist and theorist of the German Socialist (Trier 1818-

-4) Engels (Friedrich), German socialist theorist (Barmen, integrated today in Wuppertal, 1820 -
+4) Engels (Friedrich), German socialist theorist (Barmen, now integrated in Wuppertal, 1820 -

 This work cannot be sold.
 It is offered free of charge for information by Association

 CHRETIENS DE L'ESPOIR, 2 Impasse Saint Jean -

 Tel.
 (33) 0954705737 – Fax (33) 0959705737 -

 |משבח של כריסטוף Bottois|